 - · Timer gate operation

 - · Selectable prescaler settings

-- · Timer operation during Idle and Sleep modes
+- · Timer operation during Idle mode

 - · Interrupt on a 32-bit Period register match

-- · ADC Event Trigger
+- · A/D event trigger

 Individually, all four of the 16-bit timers can function as synchronous timers or counters.
-They also offer the features listed above, except for the ADC event trigger (this is implemented only with Timer3).
-The operating modes and enabled features are determined by setting the appropriate bit(s) in the T2CON, T3CON, T4CON, and T5CON registers.
-T2CON,T3CON, T4CON, and T5CON are provided in generic form in Register 13-1 and Register 13-2, respectively.
+They also offer the features listed above, except for the A/D event trigger (this is implemented only with Timer3).
+The operating modes and enabled features are determined by setting the appropriate bit(s) in the T2CON, T3CON, T4CON and T5CON registers.
+The T2CON,T3CON, T4CON and T5CON registers are provided in generic form in Register 13-1 and Register 13-2, respectively.